 But, really, it’s that gay wrestler thing that gets people’s attention.
 He talks about it on his website: “My being an out gay homo pro wrestler has caused some cross-media controversy.
 The question I get asked most — after ‘What’re you doing after the show?’ — is ‘Why?’”
-He answer that question here.

 As for comics, Terrance has written for DC and Image on series including Scooby Doo, Cartoon Network Presents, JLA Showcase, and Big Bang Comics.
 He’s written characters including Superman, Batman, and Green Lantern, but he’s most known for his stint on Scooby Doo.